 The constellation is known for being home to Canopus, the second brightest star in the sky, and Eta Carinae, one of the most massive binary star systems known.
 Eta Carinae is the central star of the Homunculus Nebula, which is part of the larger Carina Nebula (NGC 3372), a vast region of bright and dark nebulosity that contains several open clusters and some of the most luminous stars in the Milky Way.

-Other well-known deep sky objects in Carina are NGC 3603, a large H II region with an open cluster, the Theta Carinae Cluster (IC 2602), a bright, large open cluster nicknamed the Southern Pleiades, the Wishing Well Cluster (NGC 3352), a globular cluster visible to the unaided eye, NGC 2802, a massive globular cluster, and the bright Diamond Cluster (NGC 2516), a bright open cluster nicknamed the Southern Beehive.
+Other well-known deep sky objects in Carina are NGC 3603, a large H II region with an open cluster, the Theta Carinae Cluster (IC 2602), a bright, large open cluster nicknamed the Southern Pleiades, the Wishing Well Cluster (NGC 3532), an open star cluster visible to the unaided eye, NGC 2802, a massive globular cluster, and the bright Diamond Cluster (NGC 2516), a bright open cluster nicknamed the Southern Beehive.

 The best time of year to observe the stars and deep sky objects in Carina is during the month of March, when the constellation is particularly prominent in the evening sky from southern locations.
 The entire constellation is visible south of the latitude 20° N.